Recovering access to a VM

 - After restoring access to the VM, do not forget to delete unused resources: VMs, disks, and disk snapshots.
 If you do not delete them, they will remain billable, and Yandex Cloud will continue to charge for them.

-The VM fails to start
+VM failure to start

 Snapshot